Bougainvillia superciliaris: Morphology

 The bell is transparent and has a spherical shape.
 Its size is 4–8 mm (maximum 9.5 ;mm) in adult jellyfish.
 Recently appeared jellyfish are 1–2 ;mm.
 Tentacles are arranged in groups.
 Four extended bases on the edge of the bell carry 11–22 tentacles.
 One black eye is located at the base of each tentacle.
 Common expanded bases of tentacles are brownish.
 Manubrium is brown with reddish tinge, darker in males and whitish in females after forming eggs and planulas on it.
 Short and wide oral proboscis carries a mouth with four bundles of oral tentacles.
 They are short, dichotomically branched and end with a group of stinging cells.
 Mouth leads to a bulky stomach, cross-shaped in cross-section.
 It can open the entire width of the stomach or almost completely close.
 Gonads are formed on the oral proboscis.
 Polyps carry filamentous tentacles.

-Bougainvillia superciliaris is a marine invertebrate, a species of athecate hydroid hydrozoan jellyfish.

 Feeding

 This jellyfish feed on various planktonic crustaceans: Cirripedia nauplii, adult Copepods Oithona similis and Microsetella norvegica, larval stages of Copepods Pseudocalanus minutus and other crustaceans.